Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A tiny package that delivers a titanic hit!

-Being the smaller brethren to the GP100, the SP101 is only a 5-shot revolver, but its size makes it much easier to conceal and easier to handle for those with smaller hands.
+Only having five shots isn’t ideal, but the SP101’s compact size makes it much easier to conceal and easier to handle for people with smaller hands.

 Base models feature non-adjustable sights and rubber grips.
 Should you choose, the grips are easily changed if you want to try something different.
 Models with improved sights are also available.